 Firework Injury Statistics

-- Every year almost 10,000 people are treated in emergency rooms with fireworks-related injuries.
-The estimated cost of the injuries exceeds $100 million dollars annually.
+- Every year around 10,000 people are treated in emergency rooms with fireworks-related injuries.

 Tips for Having a Safe Fireworks Display

 The safest and most effective way to prevent firework-related injuries and deaths is to leave all fireworks displays to trained professionals.
 If these professionals are unavailable for your firework displays the following safety tips will help keep you and your audience safe.